 Pros: Resume screening is the most thorough method of screening.
 You get to take a look at individual factors and create an image of the candidate.

 - Length and organization.
 A cover letter should be one to two pages long at most.
-While it is a chance for the candidate to show off their experience and skills, it’s not the next Game of Thrones sequel.
 By keeping the letter short (and neatly organized), candidates show respect for the recruiters’ time.

 - Personality.
 Would you want to hire someone who seems as dull as watching paint dry?
 While you can’t expect candidates to go all out and crack jokes – the cover letter is a great way to show off a bit about how they think and what makes them tick.